Introduction to Docker

 Our example use case was aimed at solving some workflow issues and improving on the following DevOps processes:

-- Ability of QA Teams to test on an exact replica of Production (and to very quickly spin new instances of it in cases where it has to be done multiple times).
+- The ability of QA Teams to test on an exact replica of Production (and to very quickly spin new instances of it in cases where it has to be done multiple times).

-- Version control on both Application and Environment configuration level.
+- Version control on both Application and Environment configuration levels.

 - Better security – Due to Application isolation from the other components on the host.
 We could run multiple applications with their associated databases without them seeing each other.
 Linking the Applications to a DB without having to expose any ports on the Host machine.